makinbacon21/switchroot-android-build/README.md

 mkdir -p ./android/lineage
 sudo docker run --rm -ti -e ROM_NAME=icosa -v "$PWD"/android:/build/android pablozaiden/switchroot-android-build:latest
 ```
-- Copy the content of `./android/output` to the root of your SD card
+- Copy the content of `./android/output` to the root of your SD card with only one partition with FAT32 format
-- Partition and install from hekate
+- Partition from Hekate, flash TWRP and install after that.

 ## Detailed usage information